Curve-Labs/backend-challenge/README.md

 - The following pool parameters:

 	- `string tokenSymbol` - Symbol of the Balancer Pool Token representing this pool
-	- s`tring tokenName` - Name of the Balancer Pool Token representing this pool
+	- `string tokenName` - Name of the Balancer Pool Token representing this pool
 	- `address[] tokens` - Array of 2-8 token addresses.
 The pool will hold these.
 	- `uint256[] startBalances` - Array of initial balances for the tokens specified above.
 	- `uint256[] startWeights` - Array of initial weights for the tokens specified above.